Shuffle/python-apps/microsoft-security-and-compliance/1.0.0/README.md

 - An app to interact with Security and Compliance solutions from microsoft.

 ### Authentication
 To authenticate this app, you'll need an app registered in the Azure Portal.
 This app should use what's called **"application permissions"**, NOT "delegated permissions".
-More about this farther down.
+More about this farther down. **Make sure to have admin consent**.

 **Required**:
 - tenant_id